ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 Navigation bar dropdown
 ------------------------
-Ansys sphinx theme now supports the navigation bar dropdowns for the header links.
-To enable the navigation bar dropdowns, add the following dictionary to the ``html_theme_options`` dictionary:
+This theme supports dropdown navigation bars.
+The layout is declared using a YAML file contained at any level in the ``doc/source`` directory.
+This file must be specified in the ``html_theme_options`` so Sphinx can apply the desired navigation structure:

 - ``navigation_yaml_file``: The path to the YAML file containing the navigation structure.